-TPG uses a simplified approach to register accounts receivable from customers and other receivables, as well as the assets of contracts with customers, and recognizes the impairment allowance as the expected credit losses during the lifetime of the instrument.
+TPG uses a simplified approach to recognize the impairment allowance as the expected credit losses during the lifetime of the instrument of accounts receivable from customers and other receivables, as well as the assets of contracts with customers.
 These are expected deficits in contractual cash flows, considering the potential default at any time during the life of the financial instrument.
-TP Group uses its historical experience, external indicators and forecasted information to calculate the expected credit losses through a provision matrix.
-TPG assesses impairment of accounts receivable from customers on a collective basis, by grouping the portfolio based on the number of days overdue, since the receivables groups share similar credit risk characteristics.
+TPG uses its historical experience, external indicators and forecasted information to calculate the expected credit losses through a provision matrix.
+TPG assesses impairment of accounts receivable from Residential segment on a collective basis, by grouping the portfolio based on the number of days overdue and suspension of service once the account has fallen into default, since the receivables groups share similar credit risk characteristics.

-Classification and subsequent measurement of financial liabilities
+Classification and measurement of financial liabilities